section-engineering-education/engineering-education/content/articles/svelte-with-vite-typescript-and-tailwind-css/index.md

 ![our-team-section](/engineering-education/svelte-with-vite-typescript-and-tailwind-css/our-team-section.png)

 ### Conclusion
 This guide has illustrated how you set up a TypeScript Svelte boilerplate that you can use to write TypeScript code within a Svelte application.
 We also configured and used TailwindCSS to create a Svelte portfolio application.
+For further reference, check this project's code on [GitHub](https://github.com/Joakim-gakure/Svelte-with-Vite-TypeScript-and-Tailwind-CSS).

 ### Additional Resources
 For further information on the tools and resources used in this guide, check the following articles.